zou-Justin/APCSFinalProject/README.md

 Adam 6/2/21:
 I mostly fixed the checkmate function.
 Checkmate now works but it messes up castling by not allowing you to castle if your king was ever in check.

+Justin 6/2/2021:
+I worked on the Scirpt for the presentation.
+Made buttons and promotion more presentable and started work on dead pieces on the side as a nice feature to have.